sbusso/scrapework/README.md

 ### Modules Configuration

-Scrapework can be extended using various modules:
+Scrapework can be extended using modules:

 - `middleware` to configure the request handling (chache, proxy, ...).
-- `handlers`: comes with various handlers (log, save to file, save to database.)
+- `handlers`: to export the data, save them to file or database.
 - `reporters`: to export and log the scraping events and metadata.

 ## Flow